benfrick/docs-portfolio/src/commerce/payment/api_payment.md

 |**Content-Type**|**Required**|Content type of the request, application/json is only value allowed|
 |**Authorization**|**Required**|Your access token in the format of Bearer {token}|

-Sample *Validate Credit Card Info* URI
+Sample *Validate Credit Card Info* URI:

 ```
 https://paymentcc.nike.com/creditcardsubmit/24afd5dc-b523-491c-8282-8bed57cd2029/isValid?mode=3
 ```

 #### <a name="validate-credit-card-info-response-body"></a>Response Body

 Each field in the response body is flagged either true or false.
 True indicates the value is valid; false indicates invalid.
 The fields returned in the body are:

 |Element Name|Required?|Description|
 |---|---|---|
 |**exp**|Optional|true indicates expiration month and year are valid, false if not|